datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 ### User
 This is the email that is tied to your Atlassian account.

-!!! example "Steps to get your user"
+!!! example "Steps for getting your email"

     === "1.
 Home page"